What is Osteoporosis?

 - Determine your rate of bone loss

 - Monitor the effects of any treatment

 Treatment for osteoporosis involves preventing further bone weakening, building bone density, preventing bone fractures, and managing the pain associated with the disease.
 It is recommended that people of all ages engage in regular weight-bearing exercises, such as walking, riding a stationary bike, or jogging.
-Supplementing your diet with 1,200 to 1,500 mg of calcium and 600 to 800 IU of vitamin D daily can also help to keep your bones strong.
+Supplementing your diet with 1,200 to 1,500 mg of calcium and 600 to 800 IU of vitamin D. daily can also help to keep your bones become strong.
 In some cases, your doctor may discuss estrogen replacement or other medications that strengthen the bones by increasing the density and preventing further bone loss.

 If you suspect that you have signs or symptoms of osteoporosis or have risk factors for osteoporosis, please see your doctor and call us at 1-888-409-8006 for further evaluation and treatment.